bdtacchi/Latex-Colors/README.md

 # Latex-Colors
 Hi.
-Here's a LaTeX file that defines all colors present in this website: http://latexcolor.com .
+Here's a LaTeX package that defines all colors present in this website: http://latexcolor.com .

 ## How to use: